 The term is plural, implying that “sanctified” refers to individuals and not the church as a whole.
 Every believer is sanctified in the sphere of Christ Jesus.
 There are no exceptions.
 God places each and every believer positionally in the same status quo Jesus has before the Father.
 It makes no difference whether they are spiritual or carnal; they all hold the same status of sanctification.
 The believer receives this status because of the person and work of Christ and not because of his merit.
 Every Christian is set apart for God’s purpose and use.
 It is trust in the death of Christ on the cross that sanctifies us.

 He 10:10, By that will we have been sanctified through the offering of the body of Jesus Christ once for all.

 The grammar of “are sanctified” strongly asserts positional rather than experiential truth.
-The tense means that the Corinthians were sanctified at a point in the past with the results continue unto the present.
+The tense means that the Corinthians were sanctified at a point in the past, with the results continuing unto the present.
 That point in the past is the point of salvation.
 That is, their sanctification was permanent.
 Their sanctification was a fixed state.
-Then the voice grammar (passive) carries the idea that it was God who did the sanctifying at one point in the past, with the results continuing to the present.
+Then the voice grammar (passive) carries the idea that God did the sanctifying at one point in the past, with the results continuing to the present.
 The Corinthian church had a determined state; they were once and for all set apart unto God.
 God does this based on the past work of Christ on the cross.
 The cross is the objective ground of our sanctification.